 Lyme disease is an infectious disease.
 It is caused by the bacteria Borrelia burgdorferi sensu lato.
-B. burgdorferi is transmitted to humans via a tick bite from an infected black-legged or deer tick.
+B. burgdorferi is transmitted to humans by a bite from an infected black-legged or deer tick.
 The tick becomes infected after feeding on infected deer or mice.

 A tick has to be present on the skin for 24 to 48 hours to transmit the infection.
 Most people with Lyme disease have no memory of a tick bite.

 Lyme disease was first reported in the town of Old Lyme, Connecticut in 1975.
-It’s the most common tick-borne illness in the Pacific Northwest, Northeast, and Northern Midwest United States and in Europe.
+It’s the most common tick-borne illness in Europe and the Pacific Northwest, Northeast, and Northern Midwest of the United States.
 People who live or spend time in wooded areas are more likely to get this illness.
-So are people with domesticated animals that are let out in wooded areas
+So are people with domesticated animals that are let out in wooded areas.

 Lyme disease occurs in three stages: early localized, early disseminated, and late disseminated.
-Symptoms depend on which stage the disease is in.
+The symptoms you experience will depend on which stage the disease is in.

 Stage 1: Early Localized Disease

 Symptoms of Lyme disease start one to two weeks after the tick bite.
-One of the earliest signs is a “bull’s eye” rash.
-This is a sign that bacteria are multiplying in the blood stream.
+One of the earliest signs is a “bull’s-eye” rash.
+This is a sign that bacteria are multiplying in the bloodstream.
 The rash occurs at the site of the tick bite as a central red spot surrounded by a clear spot with an area of redness at the edge.
-It may be warm to touch, but isn’t painful and doesn’t itch.
+It may be warm to touch, but it isn’t painful and doesn’t itch.

 This rash will disappear after four weeks.
 The formal name for this rash is erythema migrans.
 Erythema migrans is said to be characteristic of Lyme disease.
 However, many people don’t have this symptom.
 Some people have a rash that is solid red.
 On people with dark complexions, the rash may resemble a bruise.